 TRANSLATION OF VACCINATION RECORDS: Some offices require applicants to translate their vaccination records.
 In some cases, when the USCIS civil surgeon speaks the applicant’s native language, translations may not be needed.
 However, this can vary from office to office.
 Please make sure to call and check with the USCIS doctor to determine what documents are translations are needed. |

 USCIS requires the medical examination (Form I-693) for all people filing for a green card.
 A USCIS-approved doctor (civil surgeon) must perform the exam and complete the form.
 The exam can then be submitted with the application or at the moment of the USCIS interview.
 Please consider the vaccines needed, wait times, and availability of doctor’s offices before scheduling an appointment.
-It is also important to note that the current USCIS recommendation is to send the exam with the application.
-If you have any questions about your medical exam, please feel free to reach out to our live chat or call your doctor.
+It is also important to note that the current USCIS requirement is to send the medical exam with the application.
+If you have any questions about your medical exam, please feel free to reach out to our live chat or call your Civil Surgeon.

 Please visit this article for more information on what to bring to your medical examination, what happens at the exam, and how to send the form.